March 16-19, 2015

 Our camp is designed to prepare the player for her upcoming high school season.
 The camp combines a strong emphasis on technical, tactical and physical attributes of the individual player to enhance her soccer development.
-Each player will participate in a 75-minute soccer training session emphasizing individual skill work and advanced team tactics.
+Each player will participate in a two hour soccer training session emphasizing individual skill work and advanced team tactics.
 Each training session will conclude with a scrimmage allowing players the opportunity to apply the topics covered in the training session into a live match environment.
 In addition, players will participate in a 45-minute workout session managed by the UW-Whitewater speed and strength coaching staff each day that will focus on activities to improve a player’s speed, quickness, agility, endurance and core strength.

 UW-Whitewater Perkins Stadium is an all-weather Field Turf facility that will allow this camp to be held under almost all weather conditions.